Set up connection to database

 2 Karen F 325 2020 Karen boomer

-Notice that the new table has the columns of both baby_small and nyt_small tables.
-The rows with the name Noah are gone.
-And the remaining rows have their matching category from nyt_small.
+Notice that this result is the same as doing an inner join in pandas: the new table has the columns of both the baby_small and nyt_small tables.
+The rows with the name Noah are gone, and the remaining rows have their matching category from nyt_small.

-When we join two tables together, we tell SQL the column(s) from each table that we want to use to join using a predicate with the ON keyword.
-SQL matches rows together when the values in the joining columns match, as shown in Fig. 7.3.
+To join two tables together, we tell SQL the column(s) from each table that we want to use to do the join using a predicate with the ON keyword.
+SQL matches rows together when the values in the joining columns fulfill the predicate, as shown in Fig. 7.2.

 sql-inner-join